Central Bank raises fresh doubts about Government’s housing plan

 However, Mr Cassidy said “this masked a decline in domestic demand which was among the most severe in the EU” .

-With the exception of pharma and IT, output declined in all sectors of the economy while private consumption, a leading indicator of activity, fell by 9 per cent, he said.
+He said with the exception of pharma and IT, output declined in all sectors of the economy, while private consumption, a leading indicator of activity, fell 9 per cent.

 Mr Cassidy warned, however, that recovery in the labour market was likely “to lag somewhat” until the broader economic recovery becomes more established.